drag94/Optimizing-FTSEMIB-s-portfolio-using-Multi-Objective-Evolutionary-Algorithms-based-on-decomposition/README.md

 one of the main problems in mathematical finance.
 A class of opti- misation algorithms called Multi-Objective Evolutionary Algorithms based on decomposition (MOEA/D) will be used in order to solve this task.
-In this project, those algorithms that are currently considered to be at the state-of-the-art will be used and compared.
+In this project, these algorithms that are currently considered to be at the state-of-the-art will be used and compared.
 Specifically, MOEA/D-DE, MOEA/D-DEM, MOEA/D-GA, MOEA/D-Levy and NSGA-II, will be proposed as numerical methods to optimise a portfolio consisting of all 40 stocks of the FTSE MIB index.